 Sometimes when you enter into a new relationship, you might try protecting yourself from reliving past hurt by doubting yourself and doubting the intentions of your partner.
 Instead of trying to prevent history from repeating itself, Silva suggests empowering yourself by "experiencing the relationship from a strengths perspective."

-In other words, home into how this new bond enhances your life in the present moment.
+In other words, hone in on how this new bond enhances your life in the present moment.
 When you're focused on everything you're not getting from your new partner, it can be easy to get consumed by anxiety, longing, and frustration.
-But maintaining a practice of focusing on all the good stuff the new relationship is adding to your life can help dispel that negative energy and allow you to enjoy the ride—unknowns and all included.
+But maintaining a practice of focusing on all the good stuff the new relationship is adding to your life can help dispel that negative energy and allow you to enjoy the ride—unknowns and all.